Hablamos Español Insurance Companies We Work With

 Replacement cost, not market value

-Lenders require replacement cost because their collateral is the structure, and after a total loss they need it rebuilt.
+Lenders generally require replacement cost because their collateral is the structure, and after a total loss they need it rebuilt.
 Market value includes land and reflects what the property would sell for, which is a different number from what it costs to reconstruct.
 An owner who insures to purchase price or market value can be both underinsured for a claim and non-compliant with the loan.
-Getting the valuation right serves the lender and protects you from a coinsurance penalty at the same time.
+Getting the valuation right serves the lender and helps protect you from a coinsurance penalty at the same time.

 Flood: the requirement owners underestimate

 Flood is where compliance most often breaks late.
-If the building is in a Special Flood Hazard Area and the loan is federally regulated, flood coverage is mandatory, and the lender can force-place it if yours lapses or falls short.
+If the building is in a Special Flood Hazard Area and the loan is federally regulated, flood coverage is generally mandatory, and the lender can force-place it if yours lapses or falls short.
 Owners assume flood is optional because the building has not flooded, and then it stalls the funding.
-Confirming the flood requirement and the adequacy of the limits early keeps it from becoming a closing-week emergency.
+Confirming the flood requirement and the adequacy of the limits early helps keep it from becoming a closing-week emergency.

 Be compliant before the date